complexlogic/rsgain/README.md

 Parallel scan jobs are generated on a *per-directory* basis, not a per-file basis.
 If you request 4 threads but there is only 1 directory to scan, a single thread will be working and the other 3 will sit idle the entire time.
 Multithreaded mode is optimized for scanning a very large number of directories.
 It is recommended to use multithreaded mode for full library scans and the default single threaded mode when incrementally adding 1 or 2 albums to your library.

 The speed gains offered by multithreaded scanning are significant.
-With `-m 4` or higher, you can typically expect to see a 50-80% reduction in total scan time, depending on your hardware, chosen settings, and library composition.
+With `-m 4` or higher, you can typically expect to see a 50-80% reduction in total scan time, depending on your hardware, settings, and library composition.

 #### Logging
 You can use the `-O` option to enable scan logs.
 The program will save a tab-delimited file titled `replaygain.csv` with the scan results for every directory it scans.
 The log files can be viewed in a spreadsheet application such as Microsoft Excel or LibreOffice Calc.